debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 The first two PCs capture a little more than 90% of the variation.
 The leftover variance (< 10%) is probably just statistical noise and doesn't mean anything in real life -- we won't worry about it a lot.

 But what are the PCs composed of?
-To answer this question, we have to take a look at the "loadings" matrix.
-Loadings can be simply thought of as weights, and every PC can be thought of as a weighted linear combination of the data columns.
+Every PC can be thought of as a weighted linear combination of the data columns, and loadings can be simply thought of as weights.
 In fact, this is what PCA does: it calculates these weights automatically from our data.
+Thus, to answer this question, we have to take a look at the "loadings" matrix.